Marthacz/Visualizing-Gender-Inequality-/README.md

 is the orginial data file with country, continent, and the Gender Inequality Index ranking.

 # Gridplot.html
-is a plot I made from bokeh
+is a plot I made from bokeh.

 # Interactive Data Visualization Project
-is a folder with all of theses files
+is a folder with all of theses files.

 # Labour force participation rate (% ages 15 and older), female.csv
 is the orginal data file of the indicator.